 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Rachel King, a 3L student at Vanderbilt Law School.
+This LPS post is by Rachel King, Vanderbilt Law School class of 2018.

 Early in law school, we are introduced to the notion of threshold issues.
 Threshold issues are the baseline requirements that a plaintiff’s claim must satisfy in order for the case to proceed or for further action to be sought.
 Generally, we learn that a plaintiff must establish certain elements like jurisdiction, standing, ripeness and mootness.
 As I have reflected on the human design thinking tools and concepts I have learned in Legal Problem Solving, I have noticed these tools, too, require a threshold element: empathy.

 Sampath Kuman, a Certified Usability Analyst, describes empathy as being at the core of the design thinking process, “enabling you to observe and understand people better while also learning about their needs, wants, motivations, frustrations, pains, and goals.”
 Having an empathetic mindset allows you to view a situation or a product through the eyes of your client or user.
 The observations and information that is gained is then assessed and reassessed in the latter phases of design thinking: define, ideate, prototype and testing.